 In the company’s early years, Joanna proved that her business offerings were valued and the company grew.
 Navstar, like all industries in the nation was hit by the recession.
 “I watched other technology companies reach for any contract they could during the recession to keep their employees on the payroll and stay afloat.
 I had a similar mentality.
 It was like running backwards on a treadmill.
 My vision was to help companies respond to threats using technology as a tool.
 The reality was that technology itself was becoming a threat.”

 Navstar’s strengths were in staying a step ahead of technology changes, recruiting talent with vision and passion, and applying its skills on behalf of its clients.
 “I wanted Navstar to have a purpose and a focus.
 I took a chance and entered the government contracting industry.”

 By building strategic alliance with technology, commercial partners, and large government contractors, Alexis made a successful market pivot into the intelligence community (IC).
-In 2014, Navstar graduated from a trusted sub-prime technology partner into a prime contractor winning awards at the Department of Treasury and the CIA.
+In 2014, Navstar graduated from a trusted sub-prime technology partner into a prime contractor winning awards at multiple government agencies.

 Today, Navstar is a leading supporter of technology solutions, providing cyber security, big data analytics, data mining, systems engineering, learning, and management solutions.
 Navstar works with its partners to service the specific needs of their clients and also works directly with federal agencies under the GSA IT 70 Schedule.

 Navstar has grown from Joanna’s original vision to a company with a hundred employees.
 Under her leadership, the company has developed an agile data analytics solution that is being called a game changer.
 The company has been positioned for growth with a reorganization from one to four business units.